It4innovations/hyperqueue/docs/jobs/cresources.md

 - 2 sockets with 12 cores per socket
   ``$ hq worker start --cpus=2x12``

-- Automatic detection of CPUs but ignores HyperThreading (it will detect only the first virtual CPU of each physical CPU) ``$ hq worker start --cpus="no-ht"``
+- Automatic detection of CPUs but ignores HyperThreading (it will detect only the first virtual core of each physical core) ``$ hq worker start --cpus="no-ht"``